food-now/food-now.github.io/index.md

 Food Now enables users to log in with their UH emails and:
 * Search for eateries based on a list of categories
+* Locate eateries with a top-down view of the UH Manoa campus highlighting the location of the desired eatery.
-* Discover menu items at specific eateries
+* If given enough time, users will be able to discover menu items at specific eateries
   * View the price of each item
   * Add items to a "cart" that tracks all items added and the total cost before arrival
-* Locate eateries with a top-down view of the UH Manoa campus highlighting the location of the desired eatery.

 ## Mock-Ups